Simultaneous Graphical Dynamic Modeling: Summary Comments

-A main motivation and goal for the developments here is the extension of SGDLM methodology to settings of counterfactual forecasting driven by putatively causal interests.
-The existing methodology has now been extended to admit missing data on some of the univariate time series after a defined intervention time point, beyond which the designated experimental series are predicted based on the rest within the continuing evolution of the SGDLM.
+Extension of SGDLM methodology to include the ability to evaluate marginal likelihoods across models addresses central practical questions of model uncertainty, and neatly exploits aspects of the mathematical structure of the existing SGDLM analysis.
+More major extensions to the setting of counterfactual forecasting is driven by putatively causal interests.
+This addresses questions of missing data on some of the univariate time series after a defined intervention time point, beyond which the designated experimental series are predicted based on the rest within the continuing evolution of the SGDLM.
 Bayesian computations-- relying only on simple, direct simulation-- remain sequential and efficient, exploit theory underlying the model structure, and neatly extend existing methods.

-This paper has explored these aspects of theory and methodology in the context of a given parental structure underlying the the SGDLM.
+This paper has reviewed the core structure and main theoretical features of SGDLMs, and then reviewed and summarized the Bayesian methodology for sequential learning and forecasting in these models in the context of a given parental structure.
 Exploring analyses against several graphs, chosen on empirical or contextual bases, is routine.
-Considering the graph as an underlying uncertain parameter defines research questions of dynamic variable selection and model uncertainty, with open research challenges.
-While this is not a perspective we would adopt in some applications-- where identifying predictively useful graphical structures modulo specific goals is primary-- some of the existing Bayesian approaches to variable selection and model uncertainty analysis in time series and allied areas~\citep[e.g.][]{Jones2005a,Hans2007a,NakajimaWest2013JBES,LavineLindonWest2019avs} are certainly of interest.
+Considering the graph as an underlying uncertain parameter defines research questions of dynamic variable selection and model uncertainty, and one for which the routine evaluation of model marginal likelihoods as they evolve over time is a central feature.
+In many applications, identifying predictively useful graphical structures modulo specific goals is primary, and the extensions of SGDLM analysis here aid in that direction.
+One aspect not entertained in the current paper is that of time-variation in the sparsity structure of models~\citep[e.g.][]{Jones2005a,Hans2007a,NakajimaWest2013JBES,LavineLindonWest2019avs} that are certainly of interest for potential future developments in counterfactual settings time series and allied areas are certainly of interest.
 Some applications may involve specific decision goals-- including potentially some applications in causal analysis where the inferences feed into actionable decisions.
 In such settings, the parental/graphical structure selection question might best be embedded in model weightings relative to historical and near-term expected decision outcomes using ideas from Bayesian predictive decision synthesis~\citep{TallmanWest2023,TallmanWest2024}.